 The huge emphasis on helmets by many public and private agencies, ‘safety’ bodies, manufacturers, shops, etc also distracts political, media and public attention from the real causes of death and serious injury to cyclists, which is where attention really is needed – as highlighted by Chris Boardman [for example, 10.8.15 and 3.11.14].

 Note: Spokes is not involved in Sport, and can’t comment on helmets for sport cycling.
 See the CTC briefings below instead.

 DOCUMENTS AND ARTICLES FROM SPOKES

 We summarise and reference the evidence on helmets below.
-A much shorter summary is in our printed helmets factsheet [pdf 390k].
+A much shorter summary is in our printed helmets factsheet [click picture to download pdf].
 Page 1 is intended to counter the widespread publicity that helmets are an unalloyed good with no downsides.
 Page 2 explains some of the main issues and our stance, and provides some evidence links.